dtszwai/fingerprint-poisoner/readme.md

 3. Ensuring consistent window dimensions relative to screen size
 4. Presenting standard device pixel ratios

+## Demo

+A demonstration is available in the `/demo` directory that shows FingerprintPoisoner in action against FingerprintJS v4, one of the most popular browser fingerprinting libraries available today.

+### Running the Demo

+1. Navigate to the `/demo` directory
+2. Open `index.html` in your browser
+3. The page will generate your browser's visitor identifier and detailed fingerprinting information using FingerprintJS v4

+The demo provides a simple interface to visualize how fingerprinting works and allows you to test the effectiveness of FingerprintPoisoner by running it with and without the extension enabled.
+You can compare the visitor identifiers and debug data to see exactly which fingerprinting signals are being poisoned by the extension.

 ## Installation

 ### Manual Installation